wildfly-extras/wildfly-jar-maven-plugin/examples/dev-mode/README.md

-# Highlight development mode.
+# Development mode

-A mode that allows you to build the bootable jar once and to start it, then make changes to your code.
+A mode that allows you to build the bootable jar once and to start it.
+Make changes to your code then rebuild.
 Newly packaged application is reloaded by the running server.

 * cd jaxrs
 * mvn wildfly-jar:dev (build hollow server and start it)
 * mvn package -Ddev (notice the deployment scanner that discover the deployed application)
 * Do changes in code.
 * mvn package -Ddev (notice the deployment scanner that discover the refreshed deployed application)
-* NB: You will have to kill the server, shutdown not yet usable.
+* When done: mvn wildfly-jar:shutdown